Route 301 and Route 207 Corridor Study

 Project at a Glance

-The Virginia Department of Transportation (VDOT), in partnership with the George Washington Regional Commission, and affected localities, is conducting a transportation planning study of Route 301 from the Potomac River in King George County to Route 207 in Caroline County.
+The Virginia Department of Transportation (VDOT), in partnership with the George Washington Regional Commission, and affected localities, is conducting a arterial preservation plan of Route 301 and Route 207 in King George County and Caroline County.

-Over the next decade, there are a large number of proposed improvements along the I-95 corridor.
-Route 301/Route 207 will be an invaluable alternative during periods of congestion and incidents on the interstate.
+Over the next decade, Route 301 and Route 207 will be a critical alternative route during periods of construction on Interstate 95.
 It's also a viable choice for commuters to Washington, D.C., from the Fredericksburg area.

 The recent decision by the Maryland Transportation Authority to widen the Governor Harry W. Nice Bridge placed an emphasis on the need to establish an access management plan for Route 301.

-This study will identify improvements needed to accommodate extra traffic capacity, ensure safety and identify strategies to promote the use of Route 301/Route 207.
+This study will identify improvements needed to accommodate extra traffic capacity, ensure safety and identify strategies to promote the use of Route 301 and Route 207.